 When you think of a forest, you probably think of trees.
-Whilst trees are essential to a forest, there are other plants that are important too.
-Some of these plants include shrubs, climbers and ground covers.
+Whilst trees are essential to a forest, other plants layers are important too.
+These layers include shrubs, climbers and groundcovers.

 If you look closely at a forest, you will notice plants jumbled together.
 These plants are randomly spaced and compete for light, nutrients and water.
 And plants are a range of different heights, some have just germinated, some have died and some are in their prime.